master-hax/pixel-backup-gang/README.md

 this method is basically a hack around the selinux policies + app permissions using the plain old `mount` command.

+(if you don't care about using these scripts and just want to see how it's done, take a look at [mount_ext4.sh](scripts/mount_ext4.sh))

 ## the good
 * works with the stock kernel
 * backs up external files larger than 4gb (stock OS only supports FAT32 for external drives)